ganeshrn/ansible-backstage-plugins/plugins/backstage-rhaap-backend/README.md

     Note: After initialization, this plugin will start sending a request to check for AAP subscription status every 24 hours.

-_This plugin was created through the Backstage CLI_
+_Note: This plugin was created through the Backstage CLI_

 ## Installation - with upstream backstage